 Monitoring generally begins in May and continues into September to provide the information over the entire recreation period.
 Water samples are collected early in the week and sent to a lab for analysis.
 Results are posted to DEC's web page and on social media on Thursday or Friday that week.
+The Kodiak Area Native Association will share monitoring updates on social media and at community presentations (date TBD).

-In 2021 we will be collecting water samples at North and South Kenai beaches.
+Water samples will be collected at four Kodiak area beaches: Mission Beach, Women's Bay, Buskin River Beach, and the community of Old Harbor.
 These are areas of high use during the recreation season and are areas where contact with water is most likely.